-The key signature in music is represented by one or many flats (b) or sharps (#), so-called accidentals (there are no accidentals shown for C major since it has no flats or sharps).
-When using piano sheets you will get the statement of the actual key at the beginning of a written music piece in which you can see symbols for flats or sharps near the staff, this is the key signature.
+The key signature in music is represented by one or many flats (b) or sharps (#), so-called accidentals (the exception is C Major for which no accidentals are shown).
+On music sheets, you will get the statement of the actual key in the notation system at the beginning of a written music piece.
+You can see symbols for flats or sharps near the clefs, this is the key signature.

-This signifies the key of G. In the picture above the F position in the sheet is marked with a sharp symbol and this is because the notes in the G major scales are G, A, B, C, D, E, F#, G. But this is only logical if you are familiar with noted reading.
+This signifies the key of G. The F position on the musical staff is marked with a sharp symbol and this is because the notes in the G Major key are G, A, B, C, D, E, F#.
+In musical notation with double note systems (which is the standard form of music written for the piano) the accidentals are placed lower in the bass clef compared to the treble staff.
+This becomes logical if you are familiar with note reading.

-In both cases the symbols # and b means that you should play on a black key instead of the white.
-The sharp (#) means the black key is to the right of the white key and the flat (b) means the black key is to the left of the white key.
-F# is, for example, the black key to the right of F and Bb is the black key to the left of B (see also Scale theory - Fundamentals).
+In both cases, the # and b symbols mean that you play on a black key instead of a white.
+The sharp (#) means that the black key is to the right of the white key and the flat (b) means that the black key is to the left on the white key.
+F# is, for example, the black key to the right of F and Bb is the black key to the left of B (see also Scale theory – Fundamentals).

-In one case - the key of C (C, D, E, F, G, A, B, C) - there is neither sharps nor flats indicated:
+In one case – the key of C (C, D, E, F, G, A, B) – there are neither sharps nor flats indicated:

-What does "in the key of C mean"?
-It simply means that the music should be played in the C major scale and the tune, in these cases, often starts and ends on a C note.
-As said, it is common that the first and last note in a tune is a C note (especially the last).
-Albeit it is not necessary merely notes from the C major scale in the whole tune.
-Other notes can be involved as well and sometimes the key changes in a song for a while and when return to the original key.
+So what does “in the key of C mean”?
+It means that the music is played with notes included in the C Major Scale primarily.
+In these cases, the tune normally starts and, especially, ends on a C note.
+Although, it is not necessary notes from the C Major Scale throughout the whole tune; other notes can be involved as well as key changes (the key change for a while and when return to the original key).

-There are no specific symbols for minor keys, but a key signature must not indicate that the piece should be played in major, it can also be played in minor.
-This is because the minor scales have a relative major scale.
-So if there is a song in A minor, for example, it is indicated by a C key signature.
+There are no specific symbols for Minor keys.
+A key signature doesn't indicate that the piece is played in major, it can also be played in minor.
+This is because major keys have a relative minor key (learn more about what distinguish keys from scales).
+If there is a song in A Minor, it is indicated by a C key signature.

 List of all keys with accidentals

-A complete list of keys with flats or sharps:
+A complete list of keys with flats and sharps:

 C — nor flats or sharps.